MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-inprogress-refresh-history.md

 ## Symptoms

-Failed dataflows show in progress refresh history for some tables, while it is not refreshing anymore.
+Failed dataflows show in progress refresh history for some tables, while it's not refreshing anymore.

 ## Solutions and workarounds